deployKF/website/content/guides/platform/deploykf-gateway.md

           ## for static IP addresses
           #loadBalancerIP: "192.168.XXX.XXX"
           #loadBalancerSourceRanges: ["192.168.XXX.XXX/32"]

           ## the ports the gateway Service listens on
           ##  - defaults to the corresponding port under `gateway.ports`
+          ##  - these are the "public" ports which clients will connect to
+          ##    (they impact the user-facing HTTP links)
+          ##
+          ports:
+            http: 80
+            https: 443
+    ```

+??? config "MetalLB"

+    [MetalLB](https://metallb.universe.tf/) is a popular LoadBalancer implementation for bare-metal Kubernetes clusters.

+    For example, you might set the following values to use MetalLB:

+    ```yaml
+    deploykf_core:
+      deploykf_istio_gateway:

+        ## these values configure the deployKF Gateway Service
+        ##
+        gatewayService:
+          name: "deploykf-gateway"
+          type: "LoadBalancer"
+          annotations:
+            ## for static IP addresses (specific IP)
+            metallb.universe.tf/loadBalancerIPs: 192.168.XXX.XXX

+            ## for static IP addresses (from IP pool)
+            #metallb.universe.tf/address-pool: my-pool-XXX

+            ## for external-dns integration (if not `--source=istio-gateway` config)
+            #external-dns.alpha.kubernetes.io/hostname: "deploykf.example.com, *.deploykf.example.com"

+          ## the ports the gateway Service listens on
+          ##  - defaults to the corresponding port under `gateway.ports`